dogweather/python-exhaustiveness-adts-monads/README.md

 # Python Exhaustiveness Checking Demo

-Demo code showing off the new true exhaustiveness checks with Python 3.10 + Pyright.
+Demo code showing the new true exhaustiveness checking with Python 3.10 + Pyright.
-I created this repo to support my blog post and make it easy to try out this technique.
+I created this repo to support [my blog post](https://dogweather.dev/2022/10/03/i-discovered-that-python-now-can-do-true-match-exhaustiveness-checking/) and make it easy to try out this technique.

 ## To set up